2t10p/node-hexo-blog/source/_posts/2019-0413-2311-How-to-capture-youtube-livestream-to-mp4-and-convert-it-to-mp3-on-mac.md

 ---
-title: How to capture youtube livestream to mp4 (and convert it to mp3) on mac
+title: How to capture youtube livestream to mp4 (or mp3) on mac
 date: 2019-04-13 23:11:03
 updated: 2019-04-13 23:11:03
 tags: [osx]